0tickpulse/mythic-analyzer/README.md

 ## Credits

-This library is based on the this [library template](https://github.com/dzek69/ts-library-template).
+This library is based on this [library template](https://github.com/dzek69/ts-library-template).